SECRETS OF THE COURT

 "A large army is currently storming the palace.
 There must be hundreds of them!" the man exclaimed as he pointed to the window.
 The king's men held their breath—could it be their people?

 Braun released Edward who fell to the floor, clutching his wounded shoulder, fighting against the fatigue and the pain.
 The other rushed to the window and looked out, his heart speeding up as he saw a whole regiment of armored soldiers running into the palace.
 They were not his men.

-He looked around the room, thoughts and plans of escape were flashing across his eyes as he realized he was doomed.
+He looked around the room; thoughts and plans of an immediate escape were flashing across his eyes as he realized he was doomed.
 He rushed toward Edward but Fawkes and Ben were there, weapons in hand.
 Soon Jacob and even the king with his guards came to shield the wounded count from Braun.

 "It seems it is over," smirked Fawkes, eager to see the bastard in front of him pay.
 Braun saw Edward smirking knowingly at him as well.
 It was as if he knew the soldiers would come.
 Edward had been stalling Braun for time most likely.
 The realization made the lord furious.
 He pointed his sword toward Edward.

 "I will make you pay for this—for everything—Cullen.
 My loss today is your fault and you will feel the consequences!" he growled.
 The urge to kill Edward only grew stronger.

 The hatred against Edward Cullen was something Braun had denied and suppressed for very long and now it bubbled until erupting like an angry volcano.
 Fawkes had a mind to take Braun down then and there.
 But before the general could reach him, the traitor stormed off.

 "Retreat!"
 Braun yelled and his men swiftly followed him.
 It seemed like he would attempt an escape.
 The traitorous men started running away blindly, not knowing where they would meet the newly arrived soldiers.